Lost in France: Recording

 Tyler recorded four demos in London in 1975.
 "My!
 My!
 Honeycomb" was released as her first single with "Got So Used to Loving You" as its B-side, and "Lost in France" was released with "Baby I Remember You" as its B-side.
 David Mackay, Ronnie Scott and Steve Wolfe produced the songs.
 "Got So Used to Loving You" and "Lost in France" were later chosen to appear on her debut album The World Starts Tonight, which was released in February 1977.

 Composition

 "Lost in France" is a country pop song with a length of three minutes and 54 seconds.
 It is set in common time and has a moderate tempo of 118 beats per minute.
 It is written in the key of B-flat major and Tyler's vocals span one octave and a semitone, from A_{3} to B-flat_{4}.

 Music video

-Tyler is seen singing as she walks through the gardens of a château, inside a cafe, and later singing from an upstairs window.
+Tyler is seen singing as she walks through the gardens of the Château de Saint-Germain-de-Livet in Normandy, inside a cafe, and later singing from an upstairs window.